- State Data Overview

 Pawtucket, RI 02860

-Ms. Melina Lodge, Executive Director
+Melina Lodge, Executive Director

-Rhode Island Coalition for the Homeless
+Rhode Island Coalition to End Homelessness

 Become an NLIHC State Partner